Special offer

 Third sector or not-for-profit

-This includes organisations established for humanitarian purposes and are sometimes exempted from paying tax.
+This includes organisations established for humanitarian purposes, which are sometimes exempted from paying tax.

 Types of companies